renovatebot/renovate/docs/usage/configuration-templates.md

 ## PR Title

 Because commit messages match with the PR title, the PR title template defaults to `null` and inherits/copies the value from `commitMessage`.
-If you have a requirement where `prTitle` should be different from `commitMessage`, then please raise a feature request (TODO: INSERT LINK TO RENOVATE REPO) for discussion.
+If you have a requirement where `prTitle` should be different from `commitMessage`, then please [raise a feature request](https://github.com/renovatebot/renovate/issues) for discussion.

 ## PR Body